TrevorKelley/marshal-check.action/README.md

 In order to use this workflow you will need to generate an api key using: {{}}.

-From there add your api key to your 'Github Secrets' and reference them with your workflow as seen below!
+From there add your api key to your 'Github Secrets' and reference them within your workflow as seen below!

 ## Usage